Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Discussion

-with $\eta$ is the ion/electron ratio, $F_{\nu}$ the source flux, $D$ the distance, $v_{\rm{exp}}$ the expansion velocity , t the time since the nova eruption and $\nu$ the frequency.
-Ignoring the protons entirely, setting $\eta = 1$, allows us to calculate the equipartition magnetic field strength as a function of expansion velocity for various low-frequency flux measurements, as is shown in Figure \ref{fig:b_field}.
-The grey dots and triangle indicate previous estimates of the magnetic field by \cite{taylor1989vlbi} and \cite{bode1985model}.
+with $\eta$ is the ion/electron ratio, $F_{\nu}$ the source flux, $D$ the distance, $v_{\rm{exp}}$ the expansion velocity, t the time since the nova eruption and $\nu$ the frequency.
+Ignoring the protons entirely, setting $\eta = 1$, allows us to calculate the lower limit on the equipartition magnetic field strength as a function of expansion velocity for various low-frequency flux measurements, as is shown in Figure \ref{fig:b_field}.
+The grey markers indicate previous estimates of the magnetic field by \cite{rupen2008expanding}, \cite{taylor1989vlbi} and \cite{bode1985model}.
 Note that for clarity we do not include the day 61 LOFAR observation in this plot.
+The equipartition magnetic field derived in \cite{rupen2008expanding} is placed at the expansion velocity corresponding to the velocity of the ejecta as measured by the VLBA in their work.

 Figure \ref{fig:b_field} shows that observations around the peak of the light curves indicate a magnetic field strength between 5 and 50 mG.
-These measurements agree with previous estimates of 10-50 mG \citep{bode1985model, taylor1989vlbi} at moderate expansion velocities.
+These measurements agree with previous estimates of 10-50 mG \citep{bode1985model, taylor1989vlbi, rupen2008expanding} at moderate expansion velocities.
 Noting the work by \cite{beck2005revised}, where a revised equipartition formula for the magnetic field strength is presented, we find that this would give a revised magnetic field strength estimate of about 0.5 times smaller.
-This correction is much smaller than the uncertainty in the expansion velocity, and therefore not taken in to account.
+This correction is much smaller than the uncertainty in the expansion velocity, and therefore not taken into account.